closeio/making.close.com/_posts/2021-01-08-race-to-the-lock/index.md

   # it in the mean time
 ```

 Not a super obvious race condition, huh?
 Consider that we have a lot of greenlets trying to grab the same lock, some of them on this same process.
 Every time we hit a `sleep` or Redis command, `gevent` yields control to another greenlet.
-Beyond greenlets yielding to each other, we also have `N` threads working different greenlets at the same time.
+Beyond greenlets yielding to each other, we also have `N` processes working different greenlets at the same time.
 With that in mind, let’s step through the problematic scenario:

 ```python
 # someone else already has a lock